;;; paths.el --- define pathnames for use by various Emacs commands -*- no-byte-compile: t -*-

 ;; GNU Emacs is free software; you can redistribute it and/or modify

 ;; it under the terms of the GNU General Public License as published by

-;; the Free Software Foundation, either version 3 of the License, or
+;; the Free Software Foundation; either version 3, or (at your option)

 ;; GNU Emacs is distributed in the hope that it will be useful,